Value of Information in Feedback Control: Quantification: Introduction

-Several works have addressed optimal event-triggered estimation, and characterized the optimal triggering policies~\cite{xu2004, rabi2012, lipsa2011, molin2017}.
-In particular, Xu and Hespanha~\cite{xu2004} studied optimal event-triggered estimation with perfect information by discarding the negative information.
-They searched in the space of stochastic triggering policies, and showed that the optimal triggering policy is indeed deterministic.
-Rabi and Baras~\cite{rabi2012} formulated optimal event-triggered estimation with perfect information as an optimal multiple stopping time problem by discarding the negative information, and showed that the optimal triggering policy for first-order systems is symmetric.
-Later, Lipsa and Martins~\cite{lipsa2011} used majorization theory to study optimal event-triggered estimation with perfect information without discarding the negative information, and proved for first-order systems that the optimal estimator is linear and the optimal triggering policy is symmetric.
-Moreover, Molin and Hirche~\cite{molin2017} developed an iterative algorithm for obtaining the optimal estimator and optimal triggering policy in optimal event-triggered estimation with perfect information that is applicable to systems with arbitrary noise distributions.
-They studied the convergence properties of the algorithm for first-order systems, and obtained a result that coincides with that in \cite{lipsa2011}.
-As explained before, in the joint design of the event trigger and controller a separation between estimation and control is not given a priori.
-Therefore, the results in the aforementioned studies do not apply directly to optimal event-triggered control.
+In addition, several works have addressed optimal event-triggered estimation, and found optimal triggering policies~\cite{imer2010, rabi2012, lipsa2011, molin2017}.
+Notably, Imer and Ba{\c{s}}ar \cite{imer2010} studied the optimal event-triggered estimation of a scalar Gauss--Markov process with perfect information\footnote{Perfect information refers to a situation where the exact value of the state of the process can be observed at each time.
+In contrast, imperfect information refers to a situation where only a noisy version of the output of the process can be observed at each time.} based on dynamic programming by assuming that the triggering policy is symmetric threshold, and obtained the optimal threshold value of the policy.
+Rabi~\emph{et~al.}~\cite{rabi2012} formulated the optimal event-triggered estimation of the scalar Wiener and scalar Ornstein--Uhlenbeck processes with perfect information as an optimal multiple stopping time problem, and showed that the optimal triggering policy is symmetric threshold when negative information\footnote{Negative information refers to any information that can be inferred associated with non-transmission by the receiver/controller.} is discarded.
+Lipsa and Martins~\cite{lipsa2011} used majorization theory to analyze the optimal event-triggered estimation of a scalar Gauss--Markov process with perfect information, and proved that the optimal triggering policy is symmetric threshold despite the presence of negative information.
+Later, Molin and Hirche~\cite{molin2017} studied the convergence properties of an iterative algorithm for the optimal event-triggered estimation of a scalar Markov process with perfect information and symmetric noise distribution, and found a result coinciding with that in~\cite{lipsa2011}.